 Sukanya Samridhhi Yojana (SSY) is a government-backed savings scheme in India that was introduced in 2015 by the Ministry of Finance as a part of the “Beti Bachao Beti Padhao” (Save Girl Child, Educate the Girl Child) campaign.
 Sukanya Samriddhi Yojana Scheme encourages parents to set aside funds for their daughter’s education and wedding expenses as it aims at the betterment of girl children in India.

-Moreover, the SSY scheme is an ideal investment as it offers attractive tax advantages and interest rates.
+Moreover, the SSY scheme is ideal as it offers attractive tax advantages and interest rates.

-- Minimum Deposit: The minimum deposit to enter the Sukanya Samriddhi Yojana Post Office Scheme is INR 250 (which was previously INR 1000), and thereafter multiples of INR 100.
+- Minimum Deposit: The minimum deposit to enter the Sukanya Samriddhi Yojana Post Office Scheme is INR 250 and after that multiples of INR 100.

 - Maximum Deposit: The maximum limit for deposits in the account is INR 1,50,000 per year.